Freenove/Freenove_Hexapod_Robot_Kit/readme.md

 > If you meet any difficulties, please contact our support team for help.

+### Use

+Download the ZIP file as above.
+Unzip it and you will get a folder contains tutorials and related files.
+Please start with "Tutorial.pdf".

 ### Support

 Freenove provides free and quick customer support.
 Including but not limited to: